Pieter07/my-website/_pages/about.md

 ## Currently

-I work at Momentum-Metropolitan as an Insights Specialist.
-During my tenure at the company, I have learned how to: design bussiness processes, engage with stakeholders, plan and implement change management and build big data models which add business value.
+I am working at Momentum-Metropolitan as an Insights Specialist.
+During my tenure at the company, I have learned how to design bussiness processes, engage with stakeholders, plan and implement change management and build big data models which add business value.

+## History

+...

 ## Likes and Interests